mmikowski/hi_score/README.md

     xhi>  END Stage 00 help
 ```

-We use `xhi` for all [NPM lifecycle scripts][_38] (such as `npm test`).
+This tool is used for all [NPM lifecycle scripts][_38] (such as `npm test`).

-### Get help
-The `xhi` tool help is detailed and extensive.
-We have deleted many sections of this document because the information is now directly integrated.
+Many sections of this document have been removed because the information is now directly available from `xhi help`.
 One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.

 ```
   $ bin/xhi help dev_lint -v
   xhi>  START Stage 00 help
   xhi>  08 dev_lint:
   xhi>    Check lint quality of changed JS code. xhi>    Files in 'vendor|node_modules' directories are ignored. xhi>    Four tests are performed on each file: